PrinzEugn/Creating-Artificial-GIS-Data-Guide/ArtificialGISDataGuide.md

     ## attr(,"package")
     ## [1] "sp"

-Now we can go ahead and plot it out:
+Now we can go ahead and plot it out with "slategray" as the color:

 ``` r
 #test Plot